Importing cars and car parts

 Importing cars

-In the Netherlands, you pay Private vehicle and motorcycle tax (bpm).
-For passenger cars, you pay BPM when you enter them in the vehicle registration register.
-For vans, you pay BPM after registration in name (tenaamstelling).
-The BPM rate varies from one vehicle to the next.
-Trucks are not subject to BPM, and there is a special BPM exemption scheme for vans.
+In the Netherlands, you pay Private vehicle and motorcycle tax (Bpm).
+For passenger cars, you pay bpm when you enter them in the vehicle registration register.
+For vans, you pay bpm after registration in name (tenaamstelling).
+The bpm rate varies from one vehicle to the next.
+Trucks are not subject to bpm, and there is an exemption scheme for vans.

-BPM rates (in Dutch) vary per vehicle.
-For passenger cars, you pay BPM based on the car’s carbon emissions.
-For delivery vans the BPM rate is a percentage of the net list price.
-New fully-electric vehicles are not subject to BPM.
+Bpm rates (in Dutch) vary per vehicle.
+For passenger cars, you pay based on the car’s carbon emissions.
+For delivery vans the bpm rate is a percentage of the net list price.
+New fully-electric vehicles are not subject to Bpm.

-Business owners are exempt from BPM on their delivery vans under the Business Owner Scheme (in Dutch).
+Business owners are currently exempt from bpm on their delivery vans under the Business Owner Scheme (in Dutch).
 You must drive at least 10% of kilometres in the vehicle for business use.
 If you resell your van to another business owner, you can use the transfer facility (in Dutch).
+The bpm exemption for delivery vans will end in 2025.
+Also, the fixed rate for bpm will increase.

 Importing car parts

 Imported car parts do not have to be entered into the motor vehicle register.
-They are also not subject to BPM tax.
-Product requirements and product liability rules do apply, just as they would for cars and other vehicles.
+They are also not subject to bpm tax.
+Product requirements and product liability rules do apply, just as they do for cars and other vehicles.

 Product requirements